-Caregiving: Becoming an Asset versus an Ass(umption)
+Caregiving: Becoming an Asset versus an Assumption

 “The measure of intelligence is the ability to change.”
 Albert Einstein

 Surprise!
 My guess is that mom or dad didn’t ask, and here you are—a caregiver for a parent or another loved one feeling guilty or even angry that your parent expects more than you can offer.

 Caregivers score low when prioritizing their own needs.
 Caregivers include not only family such as husbands and wives, or brothers and sisters, but also professional caregivers who provide services.

-It’s a common belief that we live in a protected bubble where we will live happily forever after until some surprising event occurs to deliver a dose of reality.
-Based on my experience, life rarely has a fairytale ending.
-There is hope for a better outcome if we choose to plan for the future and be realistic in considering the inevitable.
+It’s a common belief that we live in a bubble where we will live happily forever until some surprising event occurs to deliver a dose of reality.
+Based on my experience, life rarely has a fairytale ending unless one takes action to create positive events.

 I have a colleague who changed his career to become a financial planner.
 His perspective is that we are all a very important asset—to someone—and that we must plan for and protect this asset (ourselves).

 Rather than being solely focused on money and investing, the focus of this financial planner is explaining to a client that he or she is an asset—a major asset.
-His focus is on protecting the asset (client) by discussing the realities of life that may include disability, and that will include long-term care planning, the likelihood of becoming a care recipient, and the reality of life which is death.
+His focus is on protecting the asset (the client) by discussing the realities of life that may include disability, and that will include long-term care planning, the likelihood of becoming a care recipient, and the reality of life which is death.

 A colleague of mine recently went on a scuba diving adventure from which he did not return.
-A close friend of mine died one year ago of cancer.
+A close friend of mine died of cancer.
 As we age, these experiences become common and our mortality apparent.
 Anything can happen at any time.

-If you are a caregiver how did your parent or family member’s lack of planning for disability or poor health effect you as a caregiver or the effect quality of care that your loved one receives?
+If you are a caregiver how did your parent or family member’s lack of planning for disability or poor health affect you as a caregiver or the effect quality of care that your loved one receives?

 Savings, investments, and different types of insurance to support care makes the difference between receiving good care and substandard care.
 This exchange of information should serve as a reality check, as an early warning for you to pay attention—now!
 Protect yourself and your family.

-If you have not taken steps to plan financially for your health, disability, or care needs the time is now.
-Women – pay attention.
 The statistics show that more women than men live in nursing homes at the end of life on public assistance called Medicaid because the family’s entire financial resources were spent on the care of the husband who (if statistics proved accurate) died before the wife.

-Women caregive their entire lives by raising children, caring for parents, and a spouse and remain with no one to care for them and no money to pay for care.
+Women care for their entire lives by raising children, caring for parents, and a spouse, and in the end have no one to care for them and no money to pay for care.
 It is important not to rely on your children or others, especially if you don’t have children, to care for you.

 Many individuals lack the expertise to plan financially or to investigate insurance to meet our needs.
-Find a financial planner and a life and health insurance agent to form a team to help you plan to be an asset to your family.
+Find a financial planner, a life and health insurance agent, and a care manager or caregiving expert to form a team to help you plan to be an asset to your family.

-©2017 Pamela D. Wilson.
+©2017, 2022 Pamela D. Wilson.
 All Rights Reserved.